 2020 begins with a staged reading of Greg’s Lily Blossoms, or Modern Subdivision Zoning in the Present Day, in Cincinnati.

 A devoted student of Orson Welles, the Barrymores, and George S. Kaufman, Greg has also written a five-episode comedy television series, Alice Goodheart, which has proven to be very hard to sell.

-So, marketing and publicity have been my background.
-I’ve written for and edited books on writing stories, comics and music.
-I edited Songwriter’s Market 2009 (published by Writer’s Market) and it still contains valuable information, and the good news is, it’s probably available at really cheap prices.
+Greg is the editor of Songwriter’s Market 2009 (published by Writer’s Market) and it still contains valuable information, and, the good news is, it’s probably available at really cheap prices.
 Articles on comics can be found in the 2009 and 2010 editions of Novel and Short Story Writer’s Market.

-I’ve written for magazines, including Comics Buyer’s Guide, Goldmine, CNA (a craft retailer magazine), Memory Makers, and others.
-I’ve had regular columns in Cincinnati alternative newspapers on TV and books.
+Magazine articles are in past editions of Comics Buyer’s Guide, Goldmine, CNA (a craft retailer magazine, with a regular column), Memory Makers, and others.
+Lots of articles in Cincinnati’s alternative newspapers on music, TV and books.

-I’ve interviewed, for publication and on the podium, Peter Yarrow, Rod Serling, Penn Jillette, Commander Cody, John Howe, Marv Wolfman, Will Eisner, Peter David, Orson Scott Card and Morganna, the Kissing Bandit.
+Interviews, for publication and on the podium include Peter Yarrow, Rod Serling, Penn Jillette, Commander Cody, John Howe, Marv Wolfman, Will Eisner, Peter David, Orson Scott Card and Morganna, the Kissing Bandit and many more.